 Make no mistake, Saddle Peak is the backcountry.
-Avalanches are not mitigated by patrol and there is no ski-patrol rescue.
+Avalanches are not mitigated by patrol and there is no skipatrol rescue.
 The southern boundary of Bridger Bowl is at the north end of the prominent cliff band that extends across the northeast aspect of Saddle.
-The ski-area boundary is clearly marked with large signs on the ridge, and orange pie-plates mark the boundary

-Although easy to access and frequently traveled without incident, Saddle Peak is one of the most complex and dangerous pieces of terrain accessible from a ski area. the entire way down the slope.
-The wideopen face directly south of the boundary, above the large cliffs, is known as the Football Field.
-Again, this is backcountry.
+The ski-area boundary is clearly marked with large signs on the ridge, and orange pie-plates mark the boundary the entire way down the slope.
+The wide-open face directly south of the boundary, above the large cliffs, is known as the Football Field.
+Again, this is the backcountry.